Nishikawa, Yamagata

 Nishikawa (西川町, Nishikawa-machi) is a town located in Yamagata Prefecture, Japan.
-As of 1 February 2020, the town had an estimated population of 5,225 in 1851 households, and a population density of 145.1 persons per km².
+As of 1 February 2020, the town had an estimated population of 5,225 in 1851 households, and a population density of 145.1 persons per km^{2}.
 The total area of the town is 393.19 km².

 Geography

 Nishikawa is located in mountainous central Yamagata and includes Mount Gassan and Mount Asahi within its borders.
 The Sagae River passes through the town.
 Part of the town is within the borders of the Bandai-Asahi National Park.